Physicians

 Clinical Assistant Professor

-Watching my father, who is a general surgeon, take care of patients from remote and underserved areas growing up inspired my direction to become a doctor.
+Watching my father, who is a general surgeon, take care of patients in remote and underserved areas growing up, inspired my direction to become a doctor.
 After my general surgery residency, I recognized my strengths of being meticulous and problem solving.
 The rest is history, and now I am an assistant professor with the University of Florida Division of Plastic and Reconstructive Surgery.
-My treatment philosophy is simple: I listen to my patients to understand their needs and strive to deliver the best personalized treatment plan that is achievable.
+My treatment philosophy is simple: I listen to my patients to understand their needs, explain their condition and all the treatment options available, help them arrive at a well-informed decision, and strive to deliver the best personalized treatment plan that is achievable.

 In India, I am also board certified in general surgery, in addition to plastic and reconstructive surgery.
 Prior to arriving at UF, I worked at the University of Tennessee as a plastic surgeon and faculty member for five years.
 In addition to my several research publications, I am a member of various organizations domestically and globally, such as the American Society of Plastic Surgeons, Association of Plastic Surgeons of India, Indian Society for Surgery of the Hand, American Burn Association and Indian Medical Association.